iptch/2024-fall-architectural-katas/C4/C1-context.md

 ![Context Diagram](/C4/images/C1-Context.png)

-The survey system was designated as an external system in [ADR-xx](TODO).
-Similarly, the mail server, as defined in [ADR-xx](TODO), is also considered an external system for this application.
+The survey system was designated as an external system in [ADR-20](/ADR/ADR-020-externalizing-survey-processes.md).
+Similarly, the mail server is also considered an external system for this application.

 ## Persons
 The persons were derived from the Actors discovered in the [EventStorming](/EventStorming).